Accenture/damage-control/README.md

 Quick read: https://medium.com/google-cloud/how-to-protect-your-google-cloud-org-from-security-misconfigs-using-cloud-native-auto-remediation-4553d878e270

+## Help
+Please create an issue in Github to raise any issues, bugs, concerns, or feature requests.

+## Contributing
+This project is open for anyone who would like to contribute.

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details